charanyadavkandhi/Spam-Mail-Detector-ML/README.md

 ## 📌 Overview

-Spam emails are one of the most common cybersecurity and communication challenges faced by users worldwide.
-This project develops a Machine Learning-based Spam Mail Detection System capable of classifying emails as Spam or Ham (Legitimate) using Natural Language Processing (NLP) techniques.
+Spam emails are one of the most common cybersecurity threats, causing unwanted communication, phishing attacks, and information overload.
+This project develops a Machine Learning-based Spam Mail Detection System that classifies emails as Spam or Ham (Legitimate) using Natural Language Processing (NLP) techniques.

-The system performs text preprocessing, feature extraction, model training, and evaluation to accurately identify unwanted emails and improve email security.
+The system preprocesses email text, extracts meaningful features, trains a machine learning model, and evaluates its performance using classification metrics.

 ---

 ## 🎯 Objectives

-* Detect spam emails automatically
+* Automatically classify emails as Spam or Ham
 * Apply Natural Language Processing (NLP) techniques
-* Preprocess and clean email text data
+* Perform text preprocessing and feature extraction
-* Train Machine Learning classification models
+* Train machine learning classification models
-* Evaluate model performance using standard metrics
+* Evaluate classification performance
-* Reduce false positives and improve classification accuracy

----

-## 📂 Dataset

-The dataset contains labeled email messages categorized as:

-* Spam Emails
-* Ham (Legitimate) Emails

-Features include:

-* Email Text Content
-* Spam/Ham Labels
-* Processed Text Features
+* Improve email filtering and security

 ---